-1) Conservation Space Required
+- B. Conservation Space Identification and Mapping Provisions - 1) Conservation Space Required

 Conservation space is comprised of two categories of space to be preserved - Open Space and Natural Space.
-Open space, as defined in the Subdivision Ordinance, allows amenities such as recreational uses and some non-intrusive common uses (e.g. when land application is not the preferred means of wastewater disposal, community septic systems are allowed in Open Space areas).
+Open space, as defined in the Subdivision Ordinance, allows amenities such as recreational uses and some non-intrusive common uses.
 Open space should be located as close to proposed development as practicable, taking into account considerations such as public safety and soil suitability.
 Natural space is unimproved land in its naturally occurring state, or preserved to regenerate to in its naturally occurring state, unaltered by human activity, and preserved to maintain or improve the natural, scenic, ecological, cultural, hydrological, or geological values of an area.